OPS-E2E-PPE/Advertising-docs/Advertising/bingads-12/customer-management-service/addclientlinks.md

 Initiates the client link process to manage the accounts of another customer.
 Sends a link request from one customer to another customer or account.

 > [!NOTE]
+> Only a user with Super Admin or Standard credentials can add, update, and search for client links to ad accounts.
+>
-> Only a user with Super Admin credentials can add, update, and search for client links.
+> Only a user with Super Admin credentials can add, update, and search for client links to customers.
 >
 > Customer to customer linking is only available in Bing Ads API version 13 for pilot customers where [GetCustomerPilotFeatures](getcustomerpilotfeatures.md) returns feature identifier 449.